Linha do Algarve: Passengers and cargo

 All passenger services are run by the national railway operator Comboios de Portugal.
 Cargo services are operated by Medway.
 The infrastructure is owned and maintained by Infraestruturas de Portugal.
 The main railway station is Faro, the most important cargo terminal is Loulé.

 Four passenger services operate on the Linha do Algarve.
-The Alfa Pendular, Intercidades, CP Regional, and a special service during the summer the InterRegional.
+The Alfa Pendular, Intercidades, CP Regional, and a special service during the summer, the InterRegional.
 The CP Regional trains operate the line completely from east to west with an interchange at Faro.
-The Alfa Pendular, Intercidades and InterRegional only service Messines-Alte, Tunes, Albufeira, Loulé, and Faro.
+The Alfa Pendular, Intercidades and InterRegional only serve Messines-Alte, Tunes, Albufeira, Loulé, and Faro.

 The track from Vila Real de Santo António to Vila Real de Santo António - Guadiana, which linked the line to the ferries to Ayamonte, in Spain, is closed.

 History

 In 1858, the expansion of the Linha do Sul, today Linha do Alentejo, from Beja to Algarve was planned; in 1864, the contract between Companhia dos Caminhos de Ferro de Sul e Sueste and the Portuguese state was signed.

 The connection to Faro was completed on 21 February 1889, but only opened on 1 July of the same year.

 The railway reached Olhão on 28 March 1904 (although the station was only opened on 15 May of that year), Fuseta railway station on 1 September, Luz on 31 January 1905, Tavira on 19 March, and Vila Real de Santo António on 14 April 1906.
 Towards Lagos, the stations of Algoz, Ferragudo and Lagos were opened on 10 October 1889, 15 February 1903 and 30 July 1922.
-The Vila Real de Santo António – Guadiana station was opened in the 1940s.
+The Vila Real de Santo António – Guadiana station was opened in the 1940's and closed in 1998.
+Trains now finish their journey at the 'town' station some 1km short of the river and ferry.

+Work began in late 2022 on a project to modernise and electify the Faro to Vila Real de Santo António and Tunes to Lagos sections.
+As of May 2024, work between Faro and Vila Real de Santo António is well advanced.
+The Tunes to Lagos section is several months behind, having started later.
+The smaller stations are being equipped with modern high platforms, along with new shelters and lighting.
+Several level (Grade) crossings are to be eliminated by the construction of bridges.